don-matheo/bevy_ingame_clock/README.md

 **Available Intervals:**
 - `ClockInterval::Second` - Every in-game second
 - `ClockInterval::Minute` - Every 60 in-game seconds
-- `ClockInterval::Hour` - Every 3600 in-game seconds
+- `ClockInterval::Hour` - Every hour (duration depends on calendar: 3600s for Gregorian, configurable for custom calendars)
-- `ClockInterval::Day` - Every 86400 in-game seconds
+- `ClockInterval::Day` - Every day (duration depends on calendar: 86400s for Gregorian, configurable for custom calendars)
-- `ClockInterval::Week` - Every 7 in-game days
+- `ClockInterval::Week` - Every week (duration depends on calendar: 604800s for Gregorian, configurable for custom calendars)
 - `ClockInterval::Custom(seconds)` - Custom interval in seconds

+**Note:** When using custom calendars, the Hour, Day, and Week intervals automatically adjust to match the calendar's configured time units.
+For example, with a 20-hour day, the Day interval fires every 72000 seconds instead of 86400.

 ### Custom Calendars